Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Introduction

-In the abstract mathematical form, the problem we are looking at is a one-to-one matching with monetary transfers and general utilities as described by Demange and Gale\cite{DG85}.
-In this model, the set of competitive equilibria corresponds exactly to the outcomes that are in the core.
-Demange and Gale also proved the lattice structure on the set of competitive equilibria although the lattice structure was already discovered by Shapley and Shubik \cite{SS71} for the case of quasilinear utilities.
-Demange, Gale and Sotomayor \cite{DGS86} proposed an ascending auction for the quasilinear setting to compute a competitive equilibrium.
-The existence of competitive equilibria for general utilities was proved by Quinzii \cite{Q82}.
-Quinzii showed that the game defined by this model is a \emph{``Balanced Game''} and for general n-person balanced games it was already shown by Scarf \cite{S67} that the core is non-empty.
-Using a different method, Gale \cite{G84} showed that for a more general class of preferences (i.e., preferences are not even required to be monotone in payment, yet they should still satisfy some other milder conditions) a competitive equilibrium always exists.
-Gale's proof is based on a generalization of the KKM lemma \cite{KKM29} which is the continuous variant of the Sperner's lemma.
-Both of these proofs only show the existence of an equilibrium and are non-constructive.
-As such, they don't help much in understanding the properties of the equilibria. \footnote{Scarf's proof actually provides an algorithm based on the pivoting algorithm of Lemke and Howson \cite{LH64}.
-When combined with Quinzii's construction, that would lead to a construction that requires $2^{O(n!)}$ operations which runs on a matrix with $O(n!)$ columns.
-Nevertheless, the resulting algorithm is more of an exhaustive search algorithm and does not provide any insight into the equilibrium structure.}
+The problem we consider is a one-to-one matching with non-transferable utilities as described by~\citet{DG85}.
+The problem is a generalization of the assignment game of~\citet{SS71} to non-quasilinear utilities. \citeauthor{SS71} studied this problem for quasilinear utilities, proved that core outcomes always exist, and showed that they form a lattice.
+Note that core outcomes correspond exactly to competitive equilibria in these models.
+The existence of competitive equilibria for non-quasilinear utilities was proved by~\citet{Q82} and by~\citet{G84}. \citeauthor{Q82} showed that the game defined by this model is a \emph{``Balanced Game''}, where for general n-person balanced games \citet{S67} had shown that the core is non-empty.
+Using a similar approach \citet{KY86} proved a similar result for a slight generalization of this problem. \citet{G84} also showed that a competitive equilibrium always exists using combinatorial topology.
+The proof of \citeauthor{G84} is based on a generalization of the KKM lemma (see \citet{KKM29}) which is the continuous variant of the Sperner's lemma.
+Both of these proofs are non-constructive and only show the existence of an equilibrium.
+As such, they don't provide a natural characterization of equilibrium utilities \footnote{The proof of \citeauthor{S67} provides an algorithm based on the pivoting algorithm of \citet{LH64}, which can be combined with the construction of \citeauthor{Q82} to yield an algorithm that computes a competitive equilibrium in $2^{\BigO{n!}}$ iterations running on a matrix with $\BigO{n!}$ columns.
+Nevertheless, the resulting algorithm is more of an exhaustive search and does not provide any insight into the equilibrium structure.}. \citet{L91} showed that in one-to-one markets with quasilinear utilities, prices at the lowest competitive equilibrium equal VCG payments.
+The proof of \citeauthor{L91} is based on writing the LP for computing the welfare maximizing allocation(i.e., a maximum weight matching) and showing that every optimal assignment of the dual variables correspond exactly to the prices/utilities at a competitive equilibrium.
+The proof crucially depends on the quasilinearity of utilities. \citet{DG85} studied various properties of these markets in the case of non-quasilinear utilities.
+They showed that the set of competitive equilibria is a lattice. \citet{DGS86} later proposed an ascending auction for computing the competitive equilibrium with the lowest prices in the case of quasilinear utilities.
+Interestingly, their method is the same as the Hungarian method (see \citet{K56}) for finding a maximum weight matching.
+Notice that at this point there was still no combinatorial characterization of competitive equilibria for the case of non-quasilinear utilities and no constructive proof of existence except for the ascending auction of \citet{AG89} for piece-wise linear utility functions.